-Refer to wire guides below.
-Wire length is the sum of the length of the positive and negative wires.
-Example: In a 12-Volt system, 7 feet of duplex wire (two wires in a protective cover) is needed to connect the DC electrical panel to the terminal block for the feed pump modules: 7 + 7 = 14 (the round-trip length), so you would use #10 Gauge (6mm2) wire.
+Route a pair of heavy wires from a properly-sized fuse or breaker on main DC electrical panel to the feed pump module.
+Refer to wire size guides below.
+Wire length is the sum of the length of the Positive and Negative wires together.

+Example: 7 feet of duplex wire (two wires in a sheath) is needed to connect the DC electrical panel to the feed pump module.
+In order to figure out what type of wire you need: 7 + 7 = 14.
+Since 14 is less then 15 you would use: #10 Gauge (6mm) to 15 feet (4.5 M).

-Connect wires using supplied terminal block, then seal connectors.
+Connect wires using supplied terminal block, then seal the connectors.
+The switch on the feed pump will facilitate maintenance.
+You may also wish to switch the system remotely, as from a switch or breaker on the main distribution panel.
 Voltage drop will impair performance of the system.